f5devcentral/f5-agility-labs-sslviz/docs/class1/module3/lab12.rst

    - **Information**: Messages that contain useful information, but may be ignored.
    - **Debug**: Messages that are only necessary for troubleshooting.

-Generally, higher levels contain all the messages for lower levels.
+Generally, the options that are further down the list include all of the messages for the options that appear higher up on the list.
 For example, the **Alert** level will generally also report all messages from the **Emergency** level, and the **Debug** level will generally report all messages for all levels.

 #.
 Leave the default log settings.